 Dad and the journal

 I already wrote a piece about the bullet journal.
 You can find that here.
+I also have an ebook available at amazon and would encourage you to check that out as well, here is the link.
 This is dedicated to some more ideas and layouts that will be beneficial to dad.
 Why dad?
 Because that is who I am.
 It can probably be applied to mom too, but I am focusing on dad here.